 What is the Goal of the Giving Tree?

 The Giving Tree highlights and recognizes is to students that go well beyond the 60 hour service requirement.
-The Giving Tree increases the greater good in the DeLaSalle and broader community through service.
-By volunteering at local service agencies or designing an original service project, or by going above and beyond (100+ total hours) the 60-hour service requirement for graduation, students are recognized as Giving Tree recipient.
-As a result of that work, will be able to “pay it forward” by providing financial assistance to an anonymous DeLaSalle student in need and will be recognized on the Giving Tree.
+The Giving Tree increases the greater good in the community through the promotion of service.
+By designing and leading an original service project, or by going above and beyond (100+ total hours) the 60-hour service requirement for graduation, students are recognized as Giving Tree recipient.
+As a result of recognition, students will be able to “pay it forward” by providing financial assistance to an anonymous DeLaSalle student in need and will be recognized on the Giving Tree.

 If you are a student interested in becoming a Giving Tree honoree, or you are a parent interested in supporting the Giving Tree financially, please contact C.J.
 Hallman for more information.